(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 Calendar Year Spend Limits

-- Blue Business Plus earns 2x everywhere on up to $50,000 in purchases per calendar year.
-(Resets with December statement or December 31?)
+- Blue Business Plus and Blue Business Cash cards earn 2x/2% everywhere on up to $50,000 in purchases per calendar year.
+(A report indicates this resets on January 1st, not the December statement close.)

 - The new Amex Gold card earns 4x points at US grocery stores up to $25,000 per calendar year.
 (Resets with December statement or December 31?)

-- Amex SimplyCash earns 5% at office/wireless and 3% on your chosen category, up to $25,000 per calendar year for each of those.
+- Amex SimplyCash Plus earns 5% at office/wireless and 3% on your chosen category, up to $50,000 per calendar year for each of those.
 This resets on January 1st each year.

 - Amex Everyday Preferred $6,000 limit on the 3x grocery store category per calendar year.
 (Resets with December statement or December 31?)